arinze-edeh/cloud-infrastructure-devops-labs/aws/containers/eks-cluster-provisioning-and-hardening/README.md

 A private EKS endpoint is only useful if access from within the VPC is planned in advance.
 Teams should provision access infrastructure (bastion, VPN, or Cloud9) as part of the same deployment pipeline, not as an afterthought after finding that `kubectl` commands time out.

 **6. Status polling requires patience.**
 EKS control plane provisioning consistently takes 10-15 minutes.
-Implementing a polling loop with a reasonable interval (30 seconds) rather than hammering the API is both more efficient and more professional.
-Use `watch -n 30` or a loop script rather than manual repeated invocations.
+Polling the status at a reasonable interval rather than hammering the API is both more efficient and more professional.

 ---